Upstream motion of oil droplets in co-axial Ouzo flow due to Marangoni forces: Discussion and a simple theoretical model

 \subsection{Equilibrium configuration of the hovering droplet}

-The fact that we observe two different equilibrium configurations for a single droplet size indicates that the explanation for this has to be found in the approaching jet.
+The fact that we observe two different equilibrium configurations for a single droplet size indicates that the explanation for this has to be found in the approaching jet that is independent of the hovering droplet.
 According to Crank \cite{crank1979diffusion}, the mass fraction of ethanol at the centerline of the jet is approximately given by

 where $r_{0}$ is the radius that ethanol is initially confined to, $D$ is the diffusivity that is assumed to be constant here, and $t$ is the time elapsed along the center-streamline from the nozzle to the downstream position $z$.
 In a frame-of-reference moving at the centerline flow velocity $u_{\mathrm{c}}$, and by using $Q_{\mathrm{jet}} = \pi{}r_{0}^{2}u_{\mathrm{c}}$, we can rewrite this as